Aidar5/nattoeng/docs/source/book/22_textfsm/2_textfsm_examples.rst

     Po1        ['Fa0/1']
     Po3        ['Fa0/11']

 So far, only the first port is in output but we need all ports to hit.
-In this case after the found match, you should continue processing string with ports.
+In this case after match is found, you should continue processing string with ports.
 That is, use Continue action and describe the following expression.

 The only line in template describes the first port.
 Add a line that describes the next port.